LeeZeHao/Kiki_Delivery_Docs/features/features.md

 ---

 # Features
-The following is a detailed description of currently implemented features in this project. \
+The following is a detailed description of currently implemented features in this project.
- \

 In this documentation, features are split into several sections.
 Viewers can use the sidebar to navigate them more easily.

+For a demonstration of the features, check out our [Project Demonstration Video](https://drive.google.com/file/d/1SrZAOFS4UVso9llRsQO-MwBCX9BwoOfr/view?usp=sharing).

 ----